 The World Wide Web Consortium (W3C) is an international community that develops open technical specifications and standards to ensure the long-term growth of the Web.
-W3C aims to develop these technical specifications in a way that drives consensus and earn the endorsement by the W3C community.
-This is the forum in which the Google Chrome team has looked to engage feedback from industry on standards outlined in their Privacy Sandbox proposal.
+W3C aims to develop these technical specifications in a way that drives consensus and earns the endorsement by the W3C community.
+This is one forum in which the Chrome team has looked to engage feedback from industry on standards outlined in the Privacy Sandbox.
+The recently formed Private Advertising Technology Community Group is one example where ads proposals will be discussed and where browsers, ad tech vendors, publishers and marketers can discuss the solutions.
+There have also been discussions on Privacy Sandbox APIs in GitHub.